olekuz/tyk-docs/tyk-docs/content/troubleshooting/tyk-dashboard/dashboard-not-showing-analytics-data.md

 Ensure the Dashboard `tyk_analytics.conf` has:

-* `mongo_url` set to the same MongoDB instance that the Pump is connected to.
+*  inside storage main mongo object, `url` set to the same MongoDB instance that the Pump is connected to.

 #### MDCB incorrectly configured